Call for Art opens at noon on December 1, 2017 for all Categories

 • Artists may submit work only of their own creation

 • Only electronic entries submitted via our online entry system will be accepted.
 Paper, email, CD, and all other forms of entry will be discarded.
-Do not under any circumstances send original art as your entry; you will be automatically disqualified from entry and your art will not be returned
+Do not under any circumstances send original art as your entries; you will be automatically disqualified from entry and your art will not be returned

-• Unfinished art or “works in progress” will not be considered by the jury (with the exception of installation art and performance proposals)
+• Unfinished art or “works in progress” will not be considered by the jury

-• After the jury review, accepted artists may make updates to details about their works via our Artist Liaison
+• After the jury review, accepted artists may make updates to details about their works via our Artist Liaison ([email protected])

 • Substitutions are not allowed; the art submitted must be exactly the same as any accepted, delivered art